-- The international borders of Sri Lanka will be opened for Eastern European tourists from December 26 onwards.
+- The international borders of Sri Lanka has opened for Eastern European tourists from December 26 onwards.

 - However, according to the media reports, the country will soon start air bubbles with the neighboring countries, especially India, to revive the travel and leisure industry that was adversely affected due to travel bans.

 - International airlines such as SriLankan Airlines, Emirates, Qatar̥ Airways, Etihad, and Turkish Airlines are operating for nationals who wish to come back to the country and cargo flights to meet various needs of the country.